Color for Painters (six-session workshop)

-An in-depth and practical examination of the role of color in painting, from selecting and arranging palettes to the effects of paint layering.
+This online class is an in-depth and practical examination of the role of color in painting, from selecting and arranging palettes to the effects of paint layering.
 Explore color mixing strategies, color interactions, and perceptual influences, through instructor demonstrations.
 A broad overview of color theory will give you a foundation for mixing color and selecting your palette.
-Subject matter is mainly still-life, along with one session with a life model.
-Appropriate for beginners, and ideal for intermediate and advanced students.

 What you will learn: